Samsung Left Millions Vulnerable To Hackers Because It Forgot To Renew a Domain

 An anonymous reader writes: Samsung cellphones used to have a stock app called S Suggest.
 The company apparently discontinued the app recently, and then forgot to renew a domain that was used to control it.
 This snafu left millions of smartphone users vulnerable to hackers who could've registered the domain and installed malicious apps on the phones.

-what happens if a company goes under (Score:3)
+what happens if a company goes under (Score:4, Interesting)

 What would have happened with something like this if a company goes under?